Hawkeye 10 Conference: Conference History

+In June 2025, The Missouri River Activities Conference (MRAC) offered Lewis Central to join their conference again, this time Lewis Central accepted.
+The Titans will join the MRAC for the 2026-2027 school year.

+On August 19, 2025, Shenandoah Community School District announced it would be leaving the Hawkeye 10 for the Western Iowa Conference for the 2026-2027 school year.

+On August 26, 2025, Treynor Community School District announced it had declined an invitation to join the Hawkeye 10.
+Treynor currently plays in the Western Iowa Conference and has an enrollment of 195.

-While the conference no longer sponsors football due to Iowa's district system, Harlan Community is one of the most storied football programs in the nation, having won 13 class 3A state titles since Iowa began the football playoff system in 1972.
+While the conference no longer sponsors football due to Iowa's district system, Harlan Community is one of the most storied football programs in the nation, having won 14 class 3A state titles since Iowa began the football playoff system in 1972.
 Harlan claimed titles in 1972, 1982, 1983, 1984, 1993, 1995, 1997, 1998, 2003, 2004, 2005, 2009, 2021, and 2022.
 Harlan holds the longest regular-season game winning streak (excludes post-season games) in Iowa high school football history, winning 66 straight games from 1985-1992.
 In addition, legendary coach Curt Bladt is the second winningest coach in state history, posting an unheard of 407-60 record in his career.
 Coach Bladt trails the all-time leader Dick Tighe by just 25 games despite the fact that Tighe coached for 63 years and Bladt has only coached for 40.
 Bladt has earned the honor of National High School Coach of the Year by the National High School Athletic Association, twice, and is also immortalized in a book titled Let the Chips Fall Where They May.
 Thanks to state titles held in Men's Basketball, Wrestling, and Baseball in recent years Harlan was also one of the finalist for ESPN's top High School Sport town in recent years.